microsoft/qlib/examples/benchmarks_dynamic/DDG-DA/README.md

 # Introduction

-The data in the paper is private.
-So we conduct the experiments on Qlib's public dataset.
+The data in the paper are private.
+So we conduct experiments on Qlib's public dataset.
-Thought the dataset is different, but the conclusion is the same.
+Though the dataset is different, the conclusions remains same.